South Coast Self-Catering & Camping — The practical guide for budget, family and wilderness stays

 South Coast Self-Catering & Camping

 The KwaZulu-Natal South Coast (from Amanzimtoti down to Port Edward) is perfectly suited to self-catering and camping.
-Warm Indian Ocean waters, dozens of family beaches and compact driving distances make it easy to combine low-cost stays with memorable experiences — tidal pools, waterfall walks, world-class dive trips and short nature hikes.
+Warm Indian Ocean waters, dozens of family beaches and short driving distances make it easy to combine low-cost stays with memorable experiences — tidal pools, waterfall walks, world-class dive trips and short nature hikes.
 Whether you want a budget family weekend, a powered-site caravan break or a wilderness camp near the Wild Coast, this guide gives you the up-to-date, practical information you need to plan with confidence.

 Why choose self-catering or camping on the South Coast?